particify/arsnova-webclient/README.md

 ## Credits

-frag.jetzt is powered by Technische Hochschule Mittelhessen | University of Applied Sciences.
+ARSnova is powered by Technische Hochschule Mittelhessen | University of Applied Sciences.